davidbailey/tum/handbook/Public Transportation/README.md

 * Parking Regulations
 ### Scheduling
 1. Trip Building
-  i.
-Compute the necessary headway ii.
-Compute the travel time, terminal time, cycle time, and number of vehicles needed iii.
-Create the timetable
+  * Compute the necessary headway
-2. Block Building
+  * Compute the travel time, terminal time, cycle time, and number of vehicles needed
-  * Assign Transport Units to depot
+  * Create the timetable
-3. Run-cutting
+2. Block Building: assign Transport Units to depot
-  * Optimize drivers
+3. Run-cutting: optimize drivers
 4. Rotating Duty Rosters
   * One duty roster for all employees
     * Rotates with a fixed cycle: Lehner